jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "vm_mem_size" {
   type        = number
-  description = "The size for the virtual memory in MB. (e.g. '2048')" }
+  description = "The size for the virtual memory in MB. ('2048')" }

 variable "vm_mem_hot_add" {